 The work of the Managing Director will help advance the three core outcomes for Fellows:

 - Form stronger Jewish identities and continue a lifelong exploration of their culture, history, and heritage;

 - Become empowered teens, equipped to discover their own leadership journey; and

 - Become leaders of tikkun olam / social action, viewing it as their responsibility and opportunity to make the world a better place.

 The Managing Director will directly supervise three professionals and manage relationships with partner communities and key stakeholders.
-This role will report to Loal Isaacs, Deputy Executive Director, Helen Diller Family Endowment.
+This role will report the Executive Director, Helen Diller Family Foundation Programs, with a dotted line to the Deputy Executive Director, Helen Diller Family Foundation Programs.